-This course examines texts from the late 16th century to the present, including works originally written in English (in British, American, colonial, and postcolonial contexts), and works translated into English.
+This course examines texts from the late 16th century to the

+present, including works originally written in English (in British, American, colonial, and postcolonial contexts), and works translated into English.
 Students will explore questions of context, audience, purpose, structure, and technique while improving their own writing and analytical skills.
+Prerequisite: Any WCIL I course.

-ENG 3100 (3) British Literature to 1800
+British Literature to 1800